jlfranklin/techbook/docs/00-engineering/Php/drupal.md

 ### We prototype high risk items first

-We need to scope out high risk tickets to inform basic site architecture decisions.
+We need to scope out high-risk tickets to inform basic site architecture decisions.
 As we know more about a problem, we reduce the risk.
 Therefore focusing on high-risk first enables early identification of architectural obstacles and opportunities, leading to better matching of functional requirements and system architecture.

 #### How we do this